EastEriq/QHYccd-matlab/Readme.md

         ImageArray=take_sequence_blocking(QC)

     the prompt will be available only approximately after `QC.sequence_images*QC.expTime + t_readout`.
-    However, `QC.expTime` must be larger than `t_readout` (otherwise only the first two images can be retrieved, the following ones overfill the framebuffer); and moreover, acquisition goes through a framebuffer which acts as a FIFO (capacity ~ two full frame images).
+    However, at least on the QHY367c, `QC.expTime` must be larger than `t_readout` (otherwise only the first two images can be retrieved, the following ones overfill the framebuffer); and moreover, acquisition goes through a framebuffer which acts as a FIFO (capacity ~ two full frame images on the QHY367c).
 The first images retrieved may be old ones still in buffer.

 + Split acquisition of a live sequence